hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 	}
 }

-If you want, you can delete a file sent using (if userCurrentDir = true): await Deno.remove(`${Deno.cwd()}/${context.uploadedFiles['file2']['url']}`);
+If you want, you can delete a file sent using (if useCurrentDir = true): await Deno.remove(`${Deno.cwd()}/${context.uploadedFiles['file2']['url']}`);
 Or possibly:
 await Deno.remove(context.uploadedFiles['file2']['url']});